| Preview | Product | Price | |

-In his 0 games played in his last year, David Sims averaged 0.0 yards per game and scored 0 times while carrying the ball.
-His longest run that year was 0 yds.
-Sims carried the ball 0 different times for an average of 0.0 YPC.
+Sims rushed for 0.0 yards on the ground per game.
+He rushed for 0 TDs in his last season for 0 yds.
+His YPC was 0.0 and he carried the ball 0 different times in his final year.
+Sims rushed for 0 yds carrying the ball in 0 games in his last season.
 David Sims might not be a household name for every football fan, but his journey through the NFL is a story worth telling.
-From college standout to professional athlete, Simsย career as an NFL running back showcases the dedication and resilience needed to succeed in one of the world’s most competitive sports.
+From college standout to professional athlete, Sims career as an NFL running back showcases the dedication and resilience needed to succeed in one of the world’s most competitive sports.

 Early Life and College Career